yanshouyu/human-iv-pk/README.md

 From modeling perspective, we can explore graphic-neural-networks.
 Established frameworks, e.g. [chemprop](https://github.com/chemprop/chemprop), might be a good starting point.
 From data perspective, we should examine which compounds are easier to predict and which are hard.
 I've saved those hard samples (absolute error > 1) to *results/* folder.
 For model serving, we can try implementing physiochemical value calculation so that input can only be SMILES.
+From feature perspective, other descriptors can be tested.
+For example, we could generate a lot of descriptors by [Mordred](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-018-0258-y).

+It is a common requirement to build a framework that can efficiently link tasks, data and models.
+A systematic pipeline, [ATOM Modeling PipeLine (AMPL)](https://github.com/ATOMconsortium/AMPL), could be a reference.